National Medical Support Notice

 Medical Insurance (MI) Obligor is the person that is required to provide health insurance under a medical insurance order.

-The Child Support Enforcement Agency (CSEA) in the county with your child support/medical insurance order sends the NMSN to the health plan administrator in 20 business days, unless the employer does not provide insurance.
-The health plan administrator will enroll the child/children 20 days after receiving the NMSN, unless there is a waiting period or there is more than one health insurance plan option.
-In those cases, enrollment takes place when the waiting period ends or the plan option is selected.
+The Child Support Enforcement Agency (CSEA) in the county with your child support/medical insurance order sends the NMSN to the health plan administrator in 20 business days from the order being established unless the employer does not provide insurance.
+The health plan administrator will enroll the child/ren 20 days after receiving the NMSN, unless there is a waiting period of there is more than one health insurance plan option.
+In those cases, enrollment takes place when the waiting period ends, or the plan option is selected by the person providing the medical insurance.
+There is a waiting period or there is more than one health insurance plan option.
+In those cases, enrollment takes place when the waiting period ends, or the plan option is selected by the person providing the medical insurance.

 MI Obligor Questions and Answers

-The Notice of Medical Support Enforcement Activity was sent to tell you that the CSEA has sent a copy of the National Medical Support Notice (NMSN) to your employer.
+The Notice of Medical Support Enforcement Activity was sent to tell you that the CSEA has sent a copy of the NMSN to your employer.
 This NMSN is required by federal law and the Ohio Revised Code.
-It was sent to your employer because the CSEA believes that you are under a court or administrative order to provide medical insurance for your child(ren) and the CSEA just discovered that you are employed or changed employment.
+It was sent to your employer because the CSEA believes that you are under a court or administrative order to provide medical insurance for your child/ren and the CSEA just discovered that you are employed or changed employment.

 What will my employer do with the NMSN?